StianJosok/tilt-pi-monitor-stack-docker-guide/tilt-pi-monitor-stack-docker-guide.md

   |> aggregateWindow(every: v.windowPeriod, fn: mean, createEmpty: false)
   |> yield(name: "mean")
 ```
-### 4. Use the InfluxDB Query Builder

-You will need to adjust the query based on your specific setup:

-InfluxDB Data Explorer provides a **Query Builder** tool that can help generate the correct Flux query for your specific setup.
-Use this to create your query with all the right values and paste it into Grafana.

-- **Color**: Match the color of your Tilt Hydrometer.

-### 5. View Your Dashboard
+### 4. View Your Dashboard

-Once the query is configured:

-You can hit refresh to see if your query has worked.
+Once the query is pasted into the grafana, you can hit **refresh** to see if your query has worked, and then hit back to dashboard.

 Repeat this process to add visualizations for SG (specific gravity), RSSI (signal strength), or any other data points provided by the Tilt Hydrometer.
 With a few additions, you’ll have a simple dashboard that replicates much of the functionality of the Tilt Pi UI, with room for expansion into more complex data analysis and visualization.